Recently updated on November 30th, 2024 at 11:18 am

 Representation: Asexual main character, Bisexual main characters, W/W romance (main characters), Black main character

-We are introduced to three girls: Zoey, Val and Marion.
+Three girls introduce themselves to us: Zoey, Val, and Marion.
 They have the power to save the island.
 If they are willing to come together and try.

 Sawkill Girls is a dark fantasy.
-So, it’s not for everyone.
 The world-building is haunting, moody and atmospheric.
 I love the idea of sapphic girls coming together and using magical powers to conquer evil.

 Buy on Amazon | Waterstones